alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

 categories: [raspberrypi]
 ---

+**June 8th 2013 Update:** I have completed a soldered circuit prototype, complete with a full parts list and high resolution build pictures.
+Please read [Open Source Universal Remote - Parts & Picturse](http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/) to learn more.

 **March 9th 2013 Update:** I have formalized the schematic and parts list that I'm using and have made it available on [Upverter](http://upverter.com).
 Please read [RaspberryPi IR Schematic for LIRC](/blog/2013/03/09/raspberrypi-ir-schematic-for-lirc/) for more details.

 **March 4th Update:** I've written a follow up post that describes how to control your RaspberryPi universal remote from the web.
 Please check out [Controlling LIRC from the web](/blog/2013/02/23/controlling-lirc-from-the-web/) for instructions on how to install and configure the software.